Hero Image

 Enrolling & Advising Information

-EKU’s College of Education and Applied Human Sciences is committed to delivering high-quality enrollment and academic advising for our students.
+EKU’s College of Letters, Arts, and Social Sciences is committed to delivering high-quality enrollment and academic advising for our students.
 We strive to create an atmosphere of mutual trust and meaningful engagement to help students reach their academic goals and have a rewarding educational experience.

 Interested in enrolling?
 Reach out to your enrollment advisor.